 Additionally, electric gaming machines (such as slot machines) can cause a dopamine response without an individual ever hitting a jackpot.
 Near misses (when a symbol is just above or below the jackpot line, appearing to be closer to a win than it actually is) and false wins (for instance, when an individual bets $4 on multiline jackpots and wins $1) result in the same dopamine response as a true win.
 This can keep individuals gambling in spite of prolonged periods of losses.

-According to gambling addiction experts, casino games are designed to lure patrons into “a state of ongoing, undiminished possibility that [can] trump the finite reward of a win.”
+According to gambling addiction professionals, casino games are designed to lure patrons into “a state of ongoing, undiminished possibility that [can] trump the finite reward of a win.”
 Players have been known to spend upwards of 12 hours a day in windowless, clock-less casino halls.